A Level/BTEC/T Level? The difference explained

 Please see course information for Individual subjects that also ask for grade 4 in Maths and a Grade 4 in specific subjects.

-You will choose 3 seperate A level subjects to study over two years.
+You will choose 3 separate A level subjects to study over two years.

 You will specialise in one vocational area and learn everything within your chosen specialism.